 One major benefit of Mirage hardwood flooring is that there are plenty of style, color, and texture options available.
 Choose from one of the company’s many collections, including Admiration, Exotic, Flair Herringbone, and Natural.

 Mirage offers hardwood flooring with matte, semi-gloss and ultra-matte finishes.
 You can choose from textures including distressed, engraved, smooth, and brushed, as well as colors like white, black, brown, beige, and grey.

 How Do I Maintain My New Floors?

-Mirage makes it easy to maintain your floors with its Mirage Clean maintenance products.
+Mirage makes it easy to maintain your floors with its Mirage Clean Hardwood Cleaner.
 These products do not leave behind a residue and do not require rinsing.
 If you do opt to use another type of cleaning product, choose one without waxes, which may leave behind a buildup.

 Mirage advises against using a steam mop, refreshers, and floor polishes, all of which can damage your floors.
 You should also avoid using water that can cause your hardwoods to become stained, warped, or buckled.